Professors: S. Matzner, C. Spencer

 BIOL 120 — Biological Principles I (Area 3.2) (4 credits)

 An introduction to the study of biology with an emphasis on genetic, ecological, and evolutionary concepts.
 The course includes 2 hours laboratory experience each week.
-Corequisite: CHEM 120; Offered Every Fall Semester.
+Corequisite: CHEM 116 or CHEM 120; Offered Every Fall Semester.

 BIOL 121 — Biological Principles II (4 credits)

 A study of the major taxonomic groupings of plants and animals using an evolutionary approach followed by an in-depth study of photosynthesis, cellular respiration, and the physiological processes responsible for control and integration in both plants and animals.
 The course includes 3 hours laboratory experience each week.
-Prerequisite: BIOL 110 OR 120 and CHEM 120; Offered Every Spring Semester.
+Prerequisite: BIOL 110 OR 120; CHEM 116 or CHEM 120 (may be corequisite); Offered Every Spring Semester.

 BIOL 150 — Human Anatomy (4 credits)